OxfordTechnicalSolutions/gad-sdk/README.md

 - Boost 1.71 (requirement can be disabled, though this will remove UDP functionality)
 - Generic Aiding Feature Codes.
 - Ethernet connection to an OxTS INS, for real-time aiding.
+- C/C++ Compiler (Easiest option is to install Visual Studio, Professional or Code on Windows, Linux GCC)

 ### Installing requirements on Linux